pipinstallyp/pipinstallyp.github.io/src/pages/about.md

 - Stable Diffusion: Enhancing the entire experience of finetuning models.
 - Pytorch: Learning it's core basics, and learning to optimse from the best [kohya](https://github.com/bmaltais/kohya_ss)
 - Terraform: That's what I do as my day job.
-Writing Terraform Scripts.
+I write terraform scripts to create Azure infra, I've created subnets.
+Worked to deliver infra within 2 days instead of two weeks.

 ## Constant Learning